13alvone/rusty_dir_flattener/Readme.md

 # Directory Flattener
-This project provides a binary that takes an input string, and preps it for regex usage, effectively replacing known generics and producing a usage-regex string for programmatic parsing.

 This project provides a binary that takes a directory path as input, and flattens the contents of said directory recursively, bringing all files to the input directory root, while deleteing any resulting empty directories

 ## Build & MacOS Installation Instructions